SteppoFF/iota.keccak.js/README.md

 **There are not many input checks!
 Please be aware of this fact while using this module!**

 This node.js module provides a replacement for most of the kerl, curl and net functions from the iota.lib.js.
-It can be used to build high performance node-js spammers but is also capable of signing inputs for value bundles.
+It can be used to build tools and/or high performance node-js spammers but is also capable of signing inputs for value bundles.
 All the files in the helper folder I took from the official [iota.lib.js](https://github.com/iotaledger/iota.lib.js) and optimized them for my needs.
 Using a smart implementation and remote PoW, this script is easily capable of performing > 100 TPS - IRI is the bottleneck here.

 Provided functions - check source code for options:
+- convertTransferAddress(address,options) - will create the corresponding transfer address of an Ed25519 address  (check source code and [transfer address example](https://github.com/SteppoFF/iota.keccak.js/tree/master/examples/transfer_address.js) for more info)
 - getAddressFromSeedKeccak(seed,offset,count,options) - kerl function to create addresses
 - createBundleKeccak(bundles,options) - kerl function to create bundles
 - createBundleHashKeccakfunction(bundle, maxSecLevel) - kerl function to create the bunde hash